How Do I Start Using Deep Learning?

 With that under your belt, we recommend you approach Deeplearning4j through its examples.

 Most of what we know about deep learning is contained in academic papers.
+You can find some of the major research groups here.

 While individual courses have limits on what they can teach, the Internet does not.
 Most math and programming questions can be answered by Googling and searching sites like Stackoverflow and Math Stackexchange.